vdaas/vald/docs/tutorial/get-started.md

     vald-manager-index-74c7b5ddd6-jrnlw        1/1     Running     0          7m12s
     ```

-## Run Exapmle Code
+## Run Example Code

 In this chapter, you will execute insert vectors, search vectors, and delete vectors to your Vald cluster using the example code.<br>
 The [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) is used as a dataset for indexing and search query.

-The example code is implemented Go and using [vald-client-go](https://github.com/vdaas/vald-client-go), one of the official Vald client library,  for requesting to Vald cluster.
+The example code is implemented Go and using [vald-client-go](https://github.com/vdaas/vald-client-go), one of the official Vald client libraries,  for requesting to Vald cluster.
 Vald provides multiple language client libraries such as Go, Java, Node.js, Python, and so on.
 If you are interested in, please refer to [SDKs](../../user-guides/sdks).<br>

 1. Port Forward

-    At first, port-foward is required to make request from your local environment possible.
+    At first, port-forward is required to make request from your local environment possible.

     ```bash
     kubectl port-forward deployment/vald-lb-gateway 8081:8081